Financial Advisor – Investment Manager – Prospecting Script -First Meeting

 Move the prospect along through the sales process

 This is a financial advisor prospecting script focused on moving the prospective new client along in the sales process.
-For my clients, I define prospecting as face-to-face communication, asking questions, going deeper, and finding out the true need.
-Be interested in the other person and it will pay off!
+For my financial advisor coaching clients, I define prospecting as face-to-face communication, asking questions, going deeper, and finding out the true need.
+Be interested in the other person and it will pay off.
+This is essential for your Marketing Plan to work and be effective!

 **TIP 1: Establish rapport immediately!
 Creating rapport is the single most important goal of a first meeting.
 If you can create that “easy going, I can talk to you about anything” rapport, you WILL get the business over other financial advisors the prospect may be speaking with.